BlackPythonDevs/blackpythondevs.com/_posts/2024-09-09-oreilly-partnership.md

 ---
-title: "O'Reilly Media Partners with Black Python Devs"
+author: Jay Miller
 date: 2024-09-09
-author: Jay Miller
+description: Learn with O'Reilly Media while supporting diversity in the Python community.
+  Discover how this partnership will empower Black Pythonistas.
+featured_image: /assets/images/bpd_x_oreilly.jpg
 lang: en
-featured_image: /assets/images/bpd_x_oreilly.jpg
+title: O'Reilly Media Partners with Black Python Devs
 ---

 We are excited to announce a new partnership with O'Reilly Media!